Brahma-fi/protected_moonshots/docs/ConvexTradeExecutor.md

 ## 1. Introduction

-THe `ConvexTradeExecutor` is the long position handler.
+The `ConvexTradeExecutor` is a contract to execute strategy's trade, on Convex.
 The `Vault` deposits to and withdraws funds in USDC, which is then converted to Curve LP tokens which are converted and staked on convex, to accrue rewards and earn yield.

 ## 2. Contract Details